-Our Country’s history is not without grief and sadness, shame and embarrassment.
+Our Country’s history and earning her liberty is not without grief and sadness, shame and embarrassment.
 By visiting these 5 somber places in the United States, we learn from our differences and how to make our Country an even better place.

 Every place we visit can’t all be beautiful and wondrous like our National Parks.
 Or, they can’t all be fun like amusement parks and shopping on boardwalks.
 In America, we take the bad with the good.
 And, its how we learn from our mistakes and how to be a better Country for its’ people.